ical-org/ical.net/readme.md

 * [Ask a question](https://github.com/rianjs/ical.net/issues)

 ## Forking
-This repository is a fork from https://github.com/rianjs/ical.net due to inactivity for merges of vital bug fixes and have been "re-written" to suit or code standard.
+This repository is a fork from https://github.com/rianjs/ical.net due to inactivity and lack of merges of vital bug fixes and have been "re-written" to suit our code standard.

 ## Support